blurb/blurb.github.io/README.md

     $ middleman article "Some title"

 Open the file just mentioned, write it up, add a tag or two, save and commit.

+Note that you can provide the following options in the YAML front matter in your article:

+* `twitter_username`: Your twitter handle, minus the `@`
+* `author_url`: A link to your personal site, should you include it.
+* `github_username`: Your github.com handle.

 ## Deploying